Commemorating ‘Abdu’l-Bahá’s visit to Howard University

 There were performances by the Howard University Gospel Choir, the DC Black Men’s Devotional Group, DC Bahá’í Chorale.

-Katharine Kripke sang a beautiful prayer and Alicia Cundall played the harp.
+Katharine Key sang a beautiful prayer and Alicia Cundall played the harp.
 Nicholas Gourdine had a very moving mime performance and Baher Seioshansian chanted a prayer in Arabic.